The Division is hiring for the following positions:

 The Division is looking for an individual to provide research and administrative support to key members of the research team conducting addiction-related research.
-View the job description here.
-Send a resume and cover letter to
+For more information and to apply, click here.

 Cambridge Health Alliance is an Equal Employment Opportunity employer, and women and minority candidates are strongly encouraged to apply.

 The Division on Addiction, Cambridge Health Alliance, a teaching affiliate of Harvard Medical School offers a research-intensive summer training program to undergraduates interested in learning about the science of addiction.

 Undergraduate students who currently are studying at a university or four-year college are eligible for this program.
 Qualified students will have demonstrated an interest in research related to addiction and/or related fields of study (e.g., psychology, neuroscience, public health, public policy) and have some experience with research methods and/or scientific writing.